-So, keep that in mind when taking on this project as it could put a big dent into your pocket depending on what you choose to do.
+So, keep that in mind that taking on this project may put a big dent into your pocket depending on what you choose to do.

 We’ve all seen it; those ugly bubbles on camper exterior sidewalls or slide out ends.
 Those bubbles known as delamination, or delam for short, are the result of water intrusion between the fiberglass panel and the wall structure of your motorhome or camper.

 But, delamination is avoidable and can be caught early if you know how to prevent it.

 If the delam is bad where the whole fiberglass sheet bows, you need to make an appointment with an RV body repair shop as this will take professional guidance and reinstallation if you don’t know what you’re doing.

 If you feel confident in repairing your RV’s delam issue, check out RV Repair Club‘s video below on how to repair RV delamination.